jantimon/html-webpack-plugin/README.md

 </html>
 ```

-If you have multiple webpack entry points, they will all be included with `script`
-tags in the generated HTML.
+If you have multiple webpack entry points, they will all be included with `script` tags in the generated HTML.

 Configuration
 -------------
-You can pass a hash of configuration options to `HtmlWebpackPlugin`.
-Allowed values are as follows:
+You can pass a hash of configuration options to `HtmlWebpackPlugin`.Allowed values are as follows:

 - `title`: The title to use for the generated HTML document.
 - `filename`: The file to write the HTML to.
 Defaults to `index.html`.
 You can specify a subdirectory here too (eg: `assets/admin.html`).

 Here's an example webpack config illustrating how to use these options:
 ```javascript